|Admiralty & Maritime Law Certification|

 To request a one-time 3-month extension, please submit the Recertification Extension Application.

-If you wish to apply for certification, the Initial Application for Certification filing period opens July 1, 2013 and applications must be postmarked by August 31, 2013.
+If you wish to apply for certification, the Initial Application for Certification filing period opens July 1, 2015 and applications must be postmarked by August 31, 2015.
+This filing period is to become eligible to sit for the March 2016 Admiralty and Maritime Law Exam.

 Standards for Certification Of A Board Certified Admiralty & Maritime Law Lawyer - Rules Regulating The Florida Bar 6-17